ailina-aniwan/xai-adversarial-patches/README.md

 - `sample_images/`: background images used for training (populated by the notebook).
 - `test_images/`: held-out images for evaluation (add your photos here).
 - `README.md`: repository overview and instructions.

-## Overview

-The notebook follows a targeted adversarial patch approach: a small image patch is optimized so that, when overlaid onto arbitrary backgrounds and photographed, a ResNet34 model with ImageNet weights classifies the resulting scene as the chosen target label.
-The optimization uses randomized geometric and photometric augmentations and a total-variation regularizer to encourage smooth, printable patches.

 ## Requirements